Policies & Procedures

 Anti-Bullying Policy.
 The club is committed to providing a safe and enjoyable environment in which all individuals can take part in triathlon, enabling both training and competing to be undertaken in relaxed and secure surroundings.
 The Club expects any individual who is aware of bullying occurring to immediately inform a club officer.

-Policy re medical conditions and injuries.
-This sets out how the club and member should work together to ensure club sessions are safe for the member to participate in.
-In brief, the club will do its best to ensure the safety of all but we do need the member to ensure that the lead coach at any session has been informed about any significant conditions and/or injuries.
+Medical conditions and injuries.
+The club and members should work together to ensure club sessions are safe for the member to participate in.
+The club will do its best to ensure the safety of all but members should ensure those coaching any session they attend has been informed about any significant conditions and/or injuries.

 Social media guidelines.
 These apply to all club coaches, volunteers, and members.
 Social media provides the club with a zero cost means of disseminating information but it is important that the club and its members use social media responsibly and safely.
-The guidelines have been produced by Sport Scotland and have been adopted in their entirety.
+All club coaches, volunteers and members are responsible for ensuring social media is used appropriately.